-among others.
-The publication accomplishes this objective by providing security and privacy control baselines as a starting point to meet the protection needs of organizations.
-The controls can be implemented within any organization or information system that processes, stores, or transmits information.
+This publication satisfies security and privacy requirements by applying assumptions that inform the development of the security and privacy control baselines, as described in Section 2.3.
+The baselines serve as a starting point to meet the protection needs of organizations.
 The controls in the baselines are tailored following the process described in Section 2.4 to further facilitate the management of security and privacy risk specific to the organization.
-The tailoring process can be guided and informed by many factors, including organizations satisfy their stated security and privacy requirements.
+The tailoring process can be guided and informed by many factors, including organizational mission and business needs, stakeholder protection needs, and assessments of risk.
+The combination of control baseline selection and control tailoring processes can help organizations satisfy their stated security and privacy requirements.